Starbucks says key sales figure grew only modestly in US

-SEATTLE — Starbucks says a key sales figure grew only modestly in the U.S. during the second quarter.
-The chain says sales rose just 1 percent at established domestic locations during the period.
-In China, that figure declined 2 percent.
+SEATTLE — Starbucks says a key sales figure rose only modestly in the U.S. during the latest quarter, as it struggles to find drinks other than the Frappuccino to attract customers.

+The coffee chain says sales grew 1 percent at established U.S. locations.
+That reflected people spending more per visit, which offset a decline in the number of transactions.
+Starbucks has blamed health concerns for slipping Frappuccino sales, though analysts have cited increased competition for the decline.
+The company has said it’s working on attracting customers in the afternoon with teas and other drinks that don’t have as much sugar.

+In China, Starbucks said the key sales figure declined 2 percent in the quarter.
+Starbucks cited competition in the country.

 For the quarter, the company reported a net income on Thursday of $852.5 million.
 On a per-share basis, the Seattle-based company said it had profit of 61 cents.
 Earnings, adjusted for non-recurring costs, came to 62 cents per share.